tomkren/pikater/README.md

 * Java 7
 * Apache Ivy.
+* JPA-compatible database (at this moment, only PostgreSQL is supported) running locally or externally.
 * A SMTP server running locally.

 ### Installation & deployment

-1. Install and prepare the database (currently only PostgreSQL is supported).
+1. Install PostgreSQL database.
+Use a package manager or download [here](http://www.postgresql.org/download/).
+Pikater was developed with version 9.3 and we highly recommended using it.
+2. Create a new database in PostgreSQL.
+Using UTF-8 character encoding is recommended.
-2. Clone the project.
+3. Clone the project.
-3. Change the following files accordingly:
+4. Change the following files accordingly:
 	* `src/beans.xml`
 	* `src/META-INF/persistence.xml`
-4. Resolve Ivy dependencies.
+5. Resolve Ivy dependencies.
-5. Run `org.pikater.shared.database.util.DatabaseInitialisation.java`.
+6. Run `org.pikater.shared.database.util.DatabaseInitialisation.java` to generate configuration files and your first Pikater administrator account.

 ### Launching